 Welcoming Students to Your Course

-Educators often send out welcome letters or announcements at the start of the semester to students.
+Educators often send out welcome letters or announcements to students at the start of the semester.
 How about trying a welcome video?
-This way the students can “meet” you virtually and get to know your personality.
-We lose the tone of ourselves in written format.
-Items to consider including in a video are:
+This way the students can “meet” you virtually and get to know you.
+Elements to consider including in your video are:

 - Your experience as an educator